Kyledesma/ETL_Project/README.md

 ## Purpose
 The purpose of this project was to get some hands-on experience with the ETL (extract, transform, and load) process.
 We collected various data on baseball players to analyze if there's a relationship between a player's WAR (wins above replacement) and their salary.
 In other words, are the highest-paid players worth the money?

-WAR has quickly become one of the best ways to compare players.
-This stat combines and weights a wide range of stats to truly give a players ability to generate wins over a replacement.
+WAR has quickly become one of the best ways to compare players and measure a value add to a win.
+This stat combines and weights a wide range of stats to truly reflect a players ability to generate wins over a replacement.
 What makes the stat popular is how applicable it is in its “replacement player” comparison.
-For more information of WAR and the usefulness of it, check out: [FanGraph War Description}(https://library.fangraphs.com/misc/war/)
+For more information on WAR, check out: [FanGraph War Description](https://library.fangraphs.com/misc/war/)

 ## Summary